Lala Kent Deems Herself A ‘Baby Mama’ In Paris As Fiance Randall Emmett Enjoys Time With Kids In Los Angeles

 Lala Kent is looking forward to her future life as the wife of movie producer Randall Emmett.

-While the couple is currently spending time on different continents, with Kent in Paris, France, and Emmett in Los Angeles, the Vanderpump Rules star let her fans and followers know Emmett was on her mind as she posed for a recent photo on Instagram and deemed herself, and her co-stars, as “baby mamas.”
+While the couple is currently spending time on different continents, with Kent in Paris, France, and Emmett in Los Angeles, the Vanderpump Rules star let her fans and followers know Emmett was on her mind as she posed for a recent photo on Instagram and deemed herself and her co-stars “baby mamas.”

 In the photo, which was shared on Instagram on May 5, Kent was seen posing alongside her co-stars, including Brittany Cartwright, Katie Maloney, and Stassi Schroeder, all who are expected to start trying for their first children in the coming year.

-As for Schroeder, she’s been dating boyfriend Beau Clark for about a year and a half and during a recent appearance on Heidi Montag and Spencer Pratt’s podcast, she said she wants to get pregnant before she and Clark tie the knot.
+As for Schroeder, she’s been dating boyfriend Beau Clark for about a year and a half and during a recent appearance on Heidi Montag and Spencer Pratt’s podcast, per Page Six, she said she wants to get pregnant before she and Clark tie the knot.

 Just weeks ago, as she and Emmett searched Miami for the perfect wedding venue, Kent opened up about her plans to become a mom shortly after she and Emmett say “I do” on April 18, 2020.